Invariant-based Program Repair: Invariant-based Program Repair Framework

 \item $\varphi_{faulty} = \mathcal{I}_{mix} = V(D(P, T_F))$, invariants deduced using the set of faulty runs.
 Note that the set $ \mathcal{I}_{mix}$ may contain both good and bad patterns depending on how the target bug affects different functionalities of $P$.

 \item $\varphi_{violated} = ( \mathcal{I}_{mix} \setminus \mathcal{I}_{good})$, the set of violated invariants related to the bug.

 \end{enumerate}

 It is important to categorize and distinguish inferred patterns (invariants) into good and bad patterns, especially when dealing with programs that have several functional requirements.
-This helps to identify the set of desired invariants to be maintained and violated invariants to be repaired when modifying the code.
-It also helps to identify the set of relevant invariants for the particular bug being analyzed.
+This helps to identify the set of desired invariants to be maintained and violated invariants to be repaired when modifying code.
+It also helps to identify the set of invariants that are relevant to the analyzed bug.
 The soundness of inferred $\varphi_{correct}$ and $\varphi_{violated}$ depends heavily on the soundness of the employed invariant inference tool as well as the invariant refinement process.
 Increasing the amount of program behavior exercised using reachability analysis increases the likelihood that $\varphi_{correct}$ and $\varphi_{violated}$ are true.

 \begin{definition} (\textbf{Patch validation in invariant-based APR}).
 Let $P$ be a program containing bug $b$ and $T$ be a test suite containing at least one failing test and one passing test.
 Let also $pt$ be a plausible patch that makes $P$ passes all test cases in $T$.
 The validity of patch $pt$ can be formally checked as follows